 - To advise you of products or services that may be available through CLQ.

-- To notify you about website maintenance, updates, and new features, including products or services we offer or provide through the Website.
+- To notify you about Website maintenance, updates, changes, and new features, including products or services we offer or provide through the Website.

 - To solicit user feedback to assess user-satisfaction or other needs and interests.